dwightjack/yuzu/packages/loadable/docs/README.md

 To provide the rendered component with options you can:

 - pass them as the `options` object in the `Loadable` configuration object.
 It will be used as base options for every instance of the rendered component.
-- pass them as the `options` object in the async component configuration.
+- pass them as the `options` object in the outlet component configuration.
 In this case it will be used just in that instance.

 In the following example `instance1` will use the label defined in the Loadable factory (`'Friends online:'`), while `instance2` will use a custom label (`'Strangers online:'`):